You’ve got questions. We’ve got answers.

 Are there marketing tools or client templates available to help promote my business?

-NAEA provides NAEA logos and marketing tools for NAEA members to use to promote their businesses.
-NAEA also provides additional templates such as the client engagement letters, and the client disengagement letters.
+NAEA provides NAEA logos and marketing tools for members to use to promote their businesses.
+Click here to access client engagement letters, client questionnaires, fee agreements and more!
+Can’t find what you’re looking for?
+Email membership at membership@naea.org and submit a request.

 I am interested in the Tax Book.
 Do I get a discount?